jvilk/merge-source-maps/README.md

 ## What about {gulp,jake,broccoli}?

 Do you use a different build system?
-Let me know if you're interested in spearheading development of a similar plugin for those environments.
+Let me know if you're interested in spearheading development of a similar plugin for those environments!
-I can spin off `SourceMapUtils` (`tasks/lib/SourceMapUtils.ts`) into a separate module that your plugin can depend on, and that we can maintain together.
+I can either include it in this package, or you can make a package that depends on this one.